Updated March 7th, 2019

 Closing is the final step in executing a property transaction.
-Closing dates are usually set during the negotiation and tend to be a few weeks after an offer has been accepted.
-The closing also marks the date that the ownership of the property is officially transferred to the buyer.
-In general, most buyers how long does it take to close on a house after an offer has been accepted.
+The date for closing is usually set during the negotiation and tends to be at least a month after an offer has been accepted.
+Closing also marks the date that the ownership of the property is officially transferred to the buyer.
+In general, most buyers don’t know how long does it take to close on a house after an offer has been accepted.

 How long does it take to close a house on average?